jivanrij/laravel-cookbook/README.md

 ### Packages

+[Debug bar](https://github.com/barryvdh/laravel-debugbar) Adds a debug bar that provides you with debug information of the request.

 [Shift Blueprint](https://github.com/laravel-shift/blueprint) Blueprint is an open-source tool for rapidly generating multiple Laravel components from a single, human-readable definition.

 [Medialibrary](https://github.com/spatie/laravel-medialibrary) This package can associate all sorts of files with Eloquent models.
 It provides a simple API to work with.